robak86/hardwired/packages/react/README.md

 whenever possible one should strive for using `dummy` components as the leaves of components tree.

-The easiness of injecting dependencies to the components may also encourage creating a lot of dependencies between components and instances fetched from the container.
+The easiness of injecting dependencies to the components may also encourage creating a lot of coupling between multiple components and instances fetched from the container.
 This may complicate reasoning about the code.
 However, the issue may be reduced by introducing strict control over mutability of the injected objects.